TeamCodeStream/codestream-guide/docs/src/workflow/pull-requests.md

 ![Pull Request Changes](../assets/images/PRChanges-GH.png)

-Of course, we did improve upon the GitHub experience in a couple of important ways.
-On GitHub you can only view the changes as a series of "diff hunks".
+Of course, we did improve upon the GitHub/GitLab experience in a couple of important ways.
+On GitHub and GitLab you can only view the changes as a series of "diff hunks".
 CodeStream provides that view as well, but if you'd prefer to see the changes in the context of the full file, and not just the lines that changed, you can use either List View or Tree View.
 Just select the code you want to comment on, and then click on the Comment button (or select Comment from the context menu).

 ![Add Comment](../assets/images/PRComment-GH.png)